Anthropology and Sociology Programs

 The skills you’ll learn through our programs are essential to many different careers, which opens more doors than you may think.

-Certificate in Cultural Resource Management
+Cultural Resource Management Certificate

 With a certificate in cultural resource management, you’ll be able to identify and investigate cultural resources, such as archaeological and historical sites, structures, and artifacts, and develop plans for preservation, curation, and ethical use.
 Develop skills you need for careers in professional archaeological firms; environmental consulting and management firms; museums and archives; and relevant local, state, and federal government agencies.